qflowsystems/docs.qflow.com/docs/performing-searches/exporting-search-results.md

 Open a completed export by clicking on the title of the export.
 This will download an Excel spreadsheet containing the results of the completed search.

 ## Run Search in Browser
-This option allows the user to open and work with search results in Q-Action in addition to exporting the results once the search is completed.
+This option allows the user to open and work with search results in QAction in addition to exporting the results once the search is completed.
 Once the filters and columns for the search are all set up, click the Search button.
 This will perform the search and display the results in the browser.
 Once the results are displayed, locate the Export As options above the search results.